 Salynn Boyles wrote a great article in MedPageToday on June 22, 2015 that drills down into the topic of anticoagulation therapy, elective surgery and bridging with heparin.
 Coumadin and heparin both work to delay clotting.
-Coumadin has a long half life while heparin is short acting.
+Coumadin has a long half-life while heparin is short-acting.
 Classically, Coumadin is stopped five days prior to a surgery and heparin is used as a bridge to inhibit clotting.
 According to James Douketis, MD of McMaster University, Hamilton Ontario, bridging is no longer necessary.
 Dr. Douketis states,

-“The rational for the use of bridging anticoagulation therapy has been anchored on the premise that the associated higher bleeding risk was clinically acceptable because it would be off-set by a lower risk of peri-operative arterial thromboembolism.
+“The rationale for the use of bridging anticoagulation therapy has been anchored on the premise that the associated higher bleeding risk was clinically acceptable because it would be off-set by a lower risk of peri-operative arterial thromboembolism.
 The findings from our trial as well as from randomized studies suggest that the peri-operative risk of arterial thromboembolism in patients with atrial fibrillation during interruption of warfarin treatment may have been overstated and may not be mitigated by bridging anticoagulation.”

-The McMaster study was a double blind, randomized trial that included 950 patients who received no bridging and 934 who did bridge with a low molecular weight heparin (dalteparin).
-Patients were followed for 30 days post surgery.
+The McMaster study was a double-blind, randomized trial that included 950 patients who received no bridging and 934 who did bridge with a low molecular weight heparin (dalteparin).
+Patients were followed for 30 days post-surgery.
 Thromboembolism was found in 0.4% of the no bridge and 0.3% of the bridged patients.

 In the article, hematologist Stephan Moll, MD of the University of North Carolina commented;